seanreed1111/sql-recipes/recipes.md

 | tricia |  2394482 | 2006-05-14 17:03:01 |
 +---------+-----------+---------------------+
 ```
-## You can group by multiple columns and display a maximum for each combination of values in those columns.
+## You can GROUP BY multiple columns and display a MAXimum for each combination of values in those columns.
 This query finds the size of the largest message sent between each pair of sender and recipient values listed in the mail table:

 ```sql
 SELECT